andrewmed/loadroutes/README.md

 #### Test
 - Clone repo with `git clone https://github.com/andrewmed/loadroutes.git`
 - Run test with `make test`.
-Test downloads real dump from  [https://github.com/zapret-info/z-i] and loads routes to a new virtual eth (no actual interfaces affected), then ip route stats is printed, veth is deleted at the end
+Test downloads real dump from  [https://github.com/zapret-info/z-i] and loads routes to a new virtual eth (no actual interfaces affected), root required, then ip route stats is printed, veth is deleted at the end

 #### Install
 Install with `go get github.com/andrewmed/loadroutes/...`